Tertullian: Other beliefs

-Tertullian believed in historic premillenialism: that Christians will go through a period of tribulation, to be followed by a literal 1000-year reign of Christ.
+He believed in historic premillennialism: that Christians will go through a period of tribulation, to be followed by a literal 1000-year reign of Christ.

-Tertullian attacked the use of Greek philosophy in Christian theology.
-For Tertullian, philosophy supported religious idolatry and heresy.
-Tertullian believed that many people became heretical because of relying on philosophy.
-Tertullian stated "What has Athens to do with Jerusalem?".
+He attacked the use of Greek philosophy in Christian theology.
+For him, philosophy supported religious idolatry and heresy.
+He believed that many people became heretical because of relying on philosophy.
+He stated "What has Athens to do with Jerusalem?"

 Tertullian's views of angels and demons were influenced by the Book of Enoch.
-Tertullian held that the Nephilim were born out of fallen angels who mingled with human women and had sexual relations.
-Tertullian believed that because of the actions of the watchers as described in the book of Enoch, men would later judge angels.
-He believed that angels are inferior to humans, and not made in the image of God. he believed that Angels are imperceptible to our senses, however they may choose to take on a human form or shape shift.
+He held that the Nephilim were born out of fallen angels who mingled with human women and had sexual relations.
+He believed that because of the actions of the watchers as described in the Book of Enoch, men would later judge angels.
+He believed that angels are inferior to humans, and not made in the image of God.
+He believed that Angels are imperceptible to our senses, but they may choose to take on a human form or change shape.

-Tertullian taught fideistic concepts such as the later philosophers William of Ockham and Søren Kierkegaard.
+He taught fideistic concepts such as the later philosophers William of Ockham and Søren Kierkegaard.